-The Practical Nursing program at Highland Community College Technical Center prepares students for employment as a Licensed Practical Nurse.
-Students will obtain the knowledge, skills and attitudes necessary to succeed in passing the National Licensure Examination (NCLEX-PN).
+The Practical Nursing program at Highland Community College Technical Center in Atchison, Kansas prepares students for employment as a Licensed Practical Nurse.
+Students will obtain the knowledge, skills, and attitudes necessary to succeed in passing the National Licensure Examination (NCLEX-PN).
 Students will complete a nine-month course of study.

-Licensed Practical Nurses play an important role in performing tasks in a variety of settings including long-term care facilities, doctor's offices, correctional facilities, hospitals and many more medical venues.
-Licensed Practical Nurses work under the direction of Registerd Nurses, advanced practice personnel and physicians.
+Licensed Practical Nurses play an important role in performing tasks in a variety of settings including long-term care facilities, doctor's offices, correctional facilities, hospitals, and many more medical venues.
+Licensed Practical Nurses work under the direction of Registered Nurses, advanced practice personnel and physicians.
 Some LPNs choose to continue their education toward Registered Nurse (RN).

 Pre-Requisites for PN Program

-Students are required to be a CNA (certified nursing aide) and take the following hours prior to entering the PN Program:
+Students are required to have an active CNA (Certified Nursing Aide) Certificate and take the following hours prior to entering the PN Program:

-PN students begin classes each August and finish in May.
+PN students begin classes at the Technical Center in Atchison, Kansas each August and finish in May.
 Application materials (Nursing Program Application; Test Results; Transcripts; etc.) are due by April 1 each year.
 Forty students are accepted into the PN program each year.
-Students should contact the nursing department to obtain an informational packet with comprehensive application requirements by emailing Nursing@highlandcc.edu
+Students should contact the nursing department to obtain an informational packet with comprehensive application requirements by emailing firstname.lastname@example.org.

 Applicant's file must contain the following in order to interview: